San Marcos, CA has a B safety grade (72/100) with a violent crime rate of 222 per 100,000, 37% below the national average.

 FBI UCR Data Snapshot: San Marcos, CA

-San Marcos, CA — reporting population 93,974 in 2024 — recorded 209 violent crimes and 620 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+San Marcos, CA, reporting population 93,974 in 2024, recorded 209 violent crimes and 620 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 222.4 per 100,000 residents, while the property crime rate reaches 659.8 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 1 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of B (Above Average), scoring 72 out of 100.

 Within the violent crime count, aggravated assault accounted for 172 incidents, robbery 30, murder 1, and rape 6 in 2024.
-Property crime splits into larceny-theft (376), burglary (142), motor vehicle theft (102), and arson (7).
+Property crime splits into larceny-theft (376), burglary (142), and motor vehicle theft (102); the FBI UCR Program tracks arson (7) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads San Marcos's mix at 45.4% of all Part I offenses.

 Is San Marcos, CA Safe?
 Safety Assessment

-Based on 2024 FBI crime data, San Marcos, CA receives a safety grade of F (High Risk) with a composite safety score of 1/100.
-Violent crime is 215% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, San Marcos, CA receives a safety grade of B (Above Average) with a composite safety score of 72/100.
+The city is significantly safer than the national average, with violent crime 37% below the US benchmark.

 Your statistical chance of being a crime victim in San Marcos is approximately 1 in 113 , with a 1 in 450 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 45% of all reported offenses.